Perry, Cambridgeshire: Government

 As a civil parish, Perry has a parish council, which consists of five councillors and a parish clerk.

 Perry was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Perry became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire.
 Perry is a part of the district ward of Brampton and is represented on the district council by two councillors.
 For Perry the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 Perry is part of the electoral division of Brampton and Kimbolton and is represented on the county council by one councillor.

-At Westminster Perry is in the parliamentary constituency of Huntingdon, and has been represented in the House of Commons by Jonathan Djanogly (Conservative) since 2001.
+At Westminster Perry is in the parliamentary constituency of Huntingdon, and has been represented in the House of Commons by Ben Obese-Jecty (Conservative) since 2024.